vmware-tanzu/velero/site/content/docs/main/contributions/tencent-config.md

 {{< figure src="/docs/main/contributions/img-for-tencent/9015313121ed7987558c88081b052574.png" width="100%">}}

-After the installation command is complete, wait for the velero and restic workloads to be ready to see if the configured storage location is available.
+After the installation command is complete, wait for the velero and node-agent workloads to be ready to see if the configured storage location is available.

 Executing the 'velero backup-location get' command to view the storage location status and display "Available" indicates that access to Tencent Cloud COS is OK, as shown in the following image: